From iconic to sporty to just plain quirky, here are our picks for this summer’s must-see roadside attractions.

 The World’s Largest Bat at the Louisville Slugger Museum & Factory

 The world’s largest baseball bat is six stories tall and appears to be leaning against the museum building, but it’s completely free standing!
 The bat weighs 68,000 pounds and the hollow interior has a 30,000 gallon capacity.
 The bat is constructed of ASTM A36 carbon steel.
 While in Louisville, stay at The Brown Hotel.
 Here, history and opulence meet comfort and friendly hospitality.
 The property was originally built in 1923 and is right in the heart of downtown Louisville.
-The average nightly rate in August is $181/night, a great value for such an elegant hotel and central location.

 The Hollywood Sign Turns 90